Loading…

 Learning Objectives

-Understand the history of the Declaration of Helsinki and its relevance and importance for the healthcare industry; Review the changes made in the 2024 version and how they will impact the conduct of biopharma clinical trials; Discuss multi-stakeholder efforts that are working towards operationalizing ethical principles in the DOH and where more collaboration and alignment is needed.
+Discuss the history of the Declaration of Helsinki and its relevance and importance for the healthcare industry; Recognize the changes made in the 2024 version and how they will impact the conduct of biopharma clinical trials; Discuss multi-stakeholder efforts that are working towards operationalizing ethical principles in the DOH and where more collaboration and alignment is needed.

 Chair